ronakmaheshwari/Yeek/README.md

 - **Socket.io** for real-time updates.

 ### **Geolocation**:
-- Browser **Geolocation API** for fetching the user's current location.
+- Browser **Geolocation API** is used to fetch the user's current location.

 ---